sac-tech-org/job-board/api/README.md

 ### OpenAPI

 The OpenAPI spec is in [openapi.yaml](./openapi.yaml), and should be kept up to date with any changes made to the API.

+## User Management

+User creation, authentication, and basic metadata is handled by [SuperTokens](https://supertokens.com)